Nasir-ay/codex_beverages/README.md

 ## Visualizations
 The visualization is a 7-page report.
 Click the image below to view the visualizations that have been converted into a PDF format:

 [![CodeX Analysis Visualizations](06_codex_pbi/display_dashboard.png "click here to view the visualizations")](codex_pdf.pdf)

+_Interact with the dashboard by downloading the Power BI file from the repository files_

 ## Relevant Insights
 Through a comprehensive analysis of the survey data, I have gained valuable insights into the preferences, behaviors, and perception of our respondents.
 The following list highlights the key findings and trends that emerged from the survey responses: